Chop Socky Chooks: Crew

+Production

+Development of the series was announced on 19 September 2003 during the Cartoon Fourm in that year, when Bristol-based stop-motion animation studio Aardman Animations announced it will produced its first CGI animated production outside of its famous clay-animation entitled Chop Socky Chooks, marking Aardman's first entry into the CGI animation market (predating its first CGI film, Flushed Away (as using real life water would have damage stop-motion models), which would be released in 2006) with Aardman's co-founders Peter Lord and David Sproxton serving as executive producers for the upcoming series as Cartoon Network Europe would air the series in worldwide including the UK.
+One year later on 1 November 2004, the series became a British/Canadian co-production when Toronto-based Canadian production studio Decode Entertainment had joined Aardman's upcoming CGI-animated series as co-producer with Decode's distribution arm Decode Enterprises handling worldwide distribution except the UK.

 Home media

 On 6 October 2009, 20th Century Fox Home Entertainment released a DVD in the United States containing the first thirteen episodes of the series.
 Each episode is presented with English 5.1 Dolby Surround and English, French and Spanish subtitles.

 On 28 June 2010, a DVD release containing all twenty-six episodes of the series was released in the United Kingdom by 2 Entertain.

 Reception

 Common Sense Media gave the show 2 out of 5 stars, complaining the show was too violent for children.